cloudydeno/deno-aws_api/lib/README.md

 }
 ```

+More information can be found on [the accompanying Wiki page][webservice-docs].

-## `ApiFactory` Configuration
+## Client Configuration
-The `opts` bag can contain a few settings if necesary:

-* `credentialProvider?: CredentialsProvider` to use a specific credential source. `CredentialsProvider` can refresh tokens and implementing one could be useful for dynamic configuration.
-The default provider is `DefaultCredentialsProvider`, a singleton `CredentialsProviderChain` instance.
-* `credentials?: Credentials` to force a particular credential.
-No refresh support.
+The `ApiFactory` constructor accepts optional configuration as an options object.
+If you need to change something, pass one of these properties:

+* `credentialProvider` can be a `CredentialsProvider` implementation, responsible for loading and refreshing AWS credentials.
+The default provider is a `CredentialsProviderChain` which tries multiple sources.
+You can pass a customized chain, or even implement a custom provider for your own dynamic-config infrastructure.
+* `credentials` can be a particular `Credential` implementation.
+This option disables credential refreshing.
-* `region?: string` to configure a specific AWS region, ignoring the default region.
-Useful for apps working in multiple regions.
+* `region` configures a specific AWS region, disregarding the ambient region from the environment.
+Useful for being explicit or when working in multiple regions.
-* `fixedEndpoint?: string` to force a particular base URL to send all requests to.
+* `fixedEndpoint` forces a particular base URL to send all requests to.
 Useful for MinIO or localstack.
-Specify a full URL including protocol://.
-Also disables subdomain-style S3 access.
+Specify a full URL including `https://`.
+This option disables subdomain-style S3 access.
-* `endpointResolver?: EndpointResolver` to swap out the API endpoint detection logic.
-There are three different implementations exported by `/client/mod.ts`.
+* `endpointResolver` can be an `EndpointResolver` which is responsible for selecting endpoint URLs for specific API/region combinations.
+An `AwsEndpointResolver` instance is used by default, which prefers the new `.aws` TLD when available.
+There are also several other resolvers exported by `/client/mod.ts`.
   * If you want to disregard global endpoints and always use regional endpoints, configure an `AwsEndpointResolver` instance and pass it in here.
   * If you are using a vendor which has their own "S3-compatible" endpoints, check out [some example configurations in the Github Wiki](https://github.com/cloudydeno/deno-aws_api/wiki/S3-Compatible-Vendors).